clemmo93/CloudFoundry/README.md

 # cf-HelloWorld
-A Hello World Cloud Foundry Example written with Python and the Flask Framework
+A Hello World Cloud Foundry Example written with Python and the Flask Framework which has been cloned from the original repo as per the instructions below.
+The application code for this project was taken from 'vchrisb', who's repository can be found at: https://github.com/vchrisb/cf-HelloWorld.git

 ## Requirements